lindaxeva/datablix/README.md

 Datablix was developed to support the **Ontario Senior Living Directory Development Stage 3** project by improving how publicly sourced directory information is reviewed and organized.

-The tool identifies missing fields, possible duplicates, invalid source links, and questionable research dates while keeping reviewer decisions and notes connected to each record.
-It supports human judgment rather than replacing it.
+It's a human-in-the-loop tool that identifies missing fields, possible duplicates, invalid source links, and questionable research dates while keeping reviewer decisions and notes connected to each record.

-All public samples are fictional or generalized.
-No confidential project information is included.

 **Live Demo:** [Open Datablix](https://datablix.streamlit.app/)